biocorecrg/vectorQC/README.md

 It is the text file used for generating a report with used tools.
 It is automatically downloaded when is run INSTALL.sh

 ### Email
 This parameter is useful to receive a mail once the process is finished / crashed.

-Default is a fake mail address.
+## Running the pipeline

+    nextflow run main.nf > log.txt

+Some useful nextflow parameter:

+1. -bg will send the process in background
+1. -resume will resume a previous failed run

 ---------